 Exile to Babylon

-Spong describes the exile of the Hebrews at the time of the first Temple period after Jerusalem was conquered by Babylonian invaders, led by King Nebuchadnezzar II, around the year 590 BCE, more than two and a half millennia ago.
-Of this event Spong says,
+Spong describes the exile of the Hebrews at the time of the first Temple period after Jerusalem was conquered by Babylonian invaders, led by King Nebuchadnezzar II, around the year 590 BCE.
+Of this event, which took place more than two and a half millennia ago Spong says,

 The faith of Hebrew people of that time was based on worship and sacrifice in the Temple.
 Therefore, when the Temple was destroyed their faith — at least in the form that it had then — was also shattered.